PaulSayantan/PaulSayantan/README.md

 <h2>About me</h2>

-- I'm currently learning Data Structures and Algorithms
+- I'm currently learning Image Processing and OpenCV
-- I'm currently following the <a href="https://www.100daysofcode.com/"><strong>#100daysofcode</strong></a> challenge.
-You can find my progress [here](https://github.com/belikesayantan/daily-problem-solving)
 - I aspire to become an accomplished Software Engineer in the future.

 <h2>Languages & Tools I know</h2>